zenoss/QuickVis/README.md

 ![some quickvis vis's](quickvis1.png)

 ## Development
-To develop this project you will need `node` and `npm` installed.
+To develop this project you will need `node` (v6 or greater) and `npm` installed.
 Once that's all squared away, install some npm packages

 ```
 # global packages